Your library's reference collection supports students throughout their research or inquiry learning cycle.

 Your local library and the National Library, including Services to Schools, offers access to a broad range of reference material.
 Promote these to your students and integrate them into your school library's online presence.

-Digital resources and guides — all kinds of resources provided by the National Library including Topic Explorer, Papers Past, DigitalNZ, the EPIC collection of databases and more.
+Teaching and learning resources — all kinds of resources provided by the National Library including Topic Explorer, Papers Past, DigitalNZ, the EPIC collection of databases, and more.

 The EPIC collection of databases contains digital resources for use at school and home by students and staff.
 The databases, many of which are updated daily, cover a wide range of curriculum topics, from the arts, biographies, English, geography, health, history, languages and science to current events and more.